kyma-project/cli/docs/user/README.md

 # Kyma CLI

 > [!WARNING]
-> This documentation applies to Kyma CLI version `v3`, which is still in the prototyping stage.
-All commands are still considered alpha.
-Use it at your own risk.
+> All commands in the `alpha` group are still in the prototyping stage, and their API can change.
+Use them at your own risk.
-> Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## What is Kyma CLI?